Farallon Computing

-Netopia acquired multiple companies in the home networking space including Cayman and DoBox, Inc. DoBox, Inc., founded by Nicole Toomey Davis, Bradley Davis and Matt Smith, was acquired in 2002 for its award-winning DoBox Family Firewall and Home Server Gateway.
+Netopia acquired multiple companies in the home networking space including Cayman and Dobox.
+DoBox, Inc., founded by Nicole Toomey Davis, Bradley Davis and Matt Smith, was acquired in 2002 for its award-winning DoBox Family Firewall and Home Server Gateway.

 History

 Farallon Computing was founded in 1986 in Berkeley.
 It subsequently moved its headquarters to Emeryville, California, and later still changed its name to Netopia in 1998.

-Netopia was acquired by Motorola in the first quarter of 2007.
+Netopia was acquired by Motorola in the first quarter of 2007 for about $208 million.

 ISPs known to use Netopia modems include: